ZapGaming/BotanicalCord/README.md

 # Grasscord
 A new discord theme to take over the Flashcord legacy based on Discord+

+## Versions
+There is the iconic Green version and the Blue Ocean version

 ## This is Grasscord Green or Grasscord Green Thumb u decide what u want to call it, but in the code its version is Grasscord gThumb.
 In this theme Thumb means Beta and Monarch means Dev